 Stay tuned!
 While both AVIF & JXL (as well as WebP) support animation, I'd like to cover that in a different post.
 I'd like to learn more about how AVIF & JXL work relative to lossless image coding as well before I tackle a test like that.

-It is clear to me that JPEG-XL is going to be my choice for exporting my amateur photographs.
+It is clear to me that JPEG XL is going to be my choice for exporting my amateur photographs.
 It performs exceptionally well at higher quality, outperforming AVIF & the others by a significant margin.
 AVIF is stronger as quality decreases, but AVIF is further weakened by the fact that encoding using more threads generally hurts efficiency & encoding an AVIF image is generally slower than encoding a JXL image.
 As for the other plethora of features JXL has to offer, AVIF can barely compete.
 AVIF is also hampered by its lower maximum image dimensions compared to competing codecs.

 AVIF wins at low to medium (maybe low-medium) quality.
 This is great for content devilery on the web, as images don't always need to be high fidelity or retain a ton of high-frequency detail to maintain their appeal; something that looks pleasing and resembles the source can be more desirable.
 Despite the fact that AVIF lacks progressive decode, its superior coding efficiency at lower quality somewhat makes up for this in my opinion.
 AVIF is also the winner for our non-photographic image, and if you trust that image isn't an edge case, it opens up some cool opportunities for sharing digital art as JXL doesn't have an encoder available with spline detection to compete right now.
 Being based on the AV1 video codec, AVIF is allegedly easier to implement as well; the codec's widespread adoption sees it already achieving a degree of success on the Web.